computationalabstraction/Saman/README.md

 </div>

 Saman(समान) is a deep object diffing and equality checker for Javascript.
-The library is concise and has about 7 functions and the distribution size is 659 bytes(Gzipped).
+The library is concise consisting of only 7 functions and the distribution size is 659 bytes(Gzipped).

 #### `Example Code`
 ```javascript